0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/validator-performance.md

 ![Figure: Topup Heimdall fee](../../../img/pos/public-notices.png)

-This is how a notice message should look like:
+This is what a notice message should look like:

 <center>
 ![Figure: Notice](../../../img/pos/notice.png){width=60%}